Disclaimer:

 3. You Have Little or No Personal Debt and Understand Its Impact on Affordability

-A strong sign that you are ready to buy is when you have intentionally reduced or eliminated non-essential personal debt.
+A strong sign that you may be better prepared is when you have intentionally reviewed non-essential personal debt.
 This does not mean you must be completely debt-free, but it does mean you understand the trade-offs.
-Choosing to clear a car loan, reduce credit card limits, or pay down personal loans can often unlock a significantly higher home loan limit without changing your income at all.
+Clearing a car loan, reducing credit-card limits, or paying down personal loans may improve affordability, but the result depends on lender policy, your income, expenses, credit history and the property.

-Reducing debt also improves your monthly cashflow.
-Lower commitments mean your mortgage repayments take up a smaller portion of your budget, which reduces financial stress and improves your long-term resilience.
-Buyers who enter home ownership with minimal personal debt often find it easier to cope with rate increases, maintenance surprises, and lifestyle changes such as having children or changing jobs.
+Reducing debt can also improve monthly cashflow.
+Lower commitments may mean mortgage repayments take up a smaller portion of your budget, which can reduce pressure and improve resilience.
+Buyers who enter home ownership with fewer personal-debt commitments may find it easier to cope with rate changes, maintenance surprises, and lifestyle changes such as having children or changing jobs.

-If you have not yet addressed your personal debt position, this does not mean you are far from being ready.
-It simply means there may be a high-impact, practical step you can take that dramatically improves your readiness within a relatively short period of time.
-Clearing debt is often one of the fastest ways to move from "almost ready" to "genuinely ready".
+If you have not yet addressed your personal debt position, this does not automatically mean you are far from being ready.
+It may mean there is a practical step to review before relying on a borrowing figure.
+Clearing or restructuring debt can help some buyers move from "almost ready" to better prepared, but the right approach depends on the borrower and lender.

 4. You Are Mentally and Emotionally Ready for the Reality of Home Ownership